jcblucero/OverheadSignDetector/README.md

 The test images data set worked fairly well at detecting both the overhead signs and the height.
 The height was determined by detecting each digit individually (0-9) and then merging them.
 By detecting each digit individually, the detector could determine the height of an arbitrary sign, rather than only heights with training data.

-The detector did not detect the digits, and therefore the height, as well in the videos.
+In the videos the sign detector worked well, but not the digit/height detection.
 I took videos with my cellphone, where as the training/testing images were scrapped from google maps.
 I cropped the images to reduce the size (~250x200 pixels) and to speed up training time.
 However, the videos from my cellphone were 1920x1080p.
 The detector didn't work on frames so large.
 I had to scale down the videos to 426x240p.
 In the process the images lose a lot of detail and the detector did not work as well.
-Especially the digit detection.
 You can see this in the video at the top.

 ![Test Image](https://github.com/jcblucero/OverheadSignDetector/blob/master/doc/OverpassHeight_16_5_3.PNG)